smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 AuthMinChallengeLen = 10 # Example
 ```
-AuthMinChallengeLen is the minimum number of bytes in Authentication
+AuthMinChallengeLen is the minimum number of bytes in authentication challenge payload

 ### AuthTimestampToleranceSec
 ```toml